 How do I become a volunteer attorney?

-Just fill out the Attorney Membership Form and let us know what kind of cases you would like to receive.
-You can choose to be a member or volunteer.
+Just fill out the Attorney Volunteer Form and let us know what kind of cases you would like to receive.

 Do I need malpractice insurance?

-What about clients that do no qualify for free legal services?
+What about clients that do not qualify for free legal services?

 We frequently have clients who do not qualify for pro bono services but come to us because they know we can refer them to attorneys who are experienced in art and entertainment law, intellectual property or other relevant practice areas.
 We handle these cases in much the same way as pro bono cases.
 We will complete an intake, assess the needs of the client, and when appropriate, make calls to experienced member attorneys to see who may have the time to assist this client.
 If you are interested in assisting the client on a paid basis, we will provide the client with your name and number, and then the client will contact you directly.
 GLA does not get involved in negotiating fee arrangements.